 Veterans Affairs provides Ingham and Clinton veterans accurate, efficient and timely services to ensure maximum delivery of benefits to veterans and their families.

 Our accredited counselors assist veterans and their families with every veteran benefit to include emergency financial assistance, burial, compensation, pension, education, medical, home loan, and life insurance.
 Our transportation program provides local veterans access to complete medical services at the VA Health Care System in Ann Arbor, Michigan.

 For further information and available services, visit the Ingham County Website.

 Weekly Veteran's Services at the Courthouse

-Mondays (1st & 3rd) and Fridays - VFW Department of Michigan Service Office
+Fridays - VFW Department of Michigan Service Office - BY APPOINTMENT ONLY!!!